-One of these potential options is the unsecured personal line of credit or loan.
+One of these potential options is the unsecured personal line of credit.
 These loans are called “unsecured” as they do not require you to put a collateral on the line when you apply for them.
 But there’s a lot more to these products that fall under the “unsecured” banner.

 Today, we’ll take a look at what it means to borrow without collateral, what kinds of unsecured loans there are, and how to qualify for these products.

 Unsecured Loans: A Definition